 - Adobe InDesign

 You can learn how to use them within a month and be good to go!
 Another important thing, you will have to keep learning new things in this field.
 You should work hard on your skills.
-There is a lot of competition in graphics designing.
-Lastly, don’t allow to be USED for the sake of EXPOSURE, many people and corporates are used to that statement in Kenya, exposure won’t pay your bills.
+There is a lot of competition in graphics design.
+Lastly, don’t allow to be USED for the sake of EXPOSURE, many people and corporates are notorious with that statement in Kenya, exposure won’t pay your bills.

 9. Web Developer

-This one of the highest paying jobs in Kenya at the moment that doesn’t require a bachelor’s degree.
+This is one of the highest paying jobs in Kenya at the moment that doesn’t require a bachelor’s degree.
 The special thing about web development is that all the learning material you will need are readily available for FREE online.
 You can also opt to go for a coding boot camp for a few months rather than college for years.

 When it comes to getting a job as a web developer, the most important thing that will save you is your portfolio i.e the open source projects you contributed to, your GitHub account, and well-designed personal projects you have built.

 My advice for those planning to enter into this field.

-- Don’t spend too much time learning (online, books…etc) without building things, programming is a craft, it takes practices, many hours of practices to be the best.
+- Don’t spend too much time learning (online, books…etc) without building things, programming is a craft, it takes practice, many hours of practice to be the best.
 In this process let sites like Google, Youtube, StackOverflow, and Quora become your friend.

 - Get a Github account, contribute to some open-source projects, or open-source some of your own works.
 The Github portfolio is pretty much important than a programmer’s resume today.

 - Meet other programmers.
 Web development is a collaborative effort, you need to learn how to work alongside others to deliver codes, and you’ll be amazed how much you can learn from others.

 - Lastly…Be prepared to show off your skills rather than presenting a piece of paper.